 What is mediation?

 Mediation is where an agreed independent mediator is assigned by the parties in order to help the parties resolve the claim.
-The mediator’s role is not to comment on evidence or to hand down a judgment.
+The mediator’s role is not to comment on evidence or to hand down a judgement.
 Instead, the mediator plays an impartial role and helps parties break down the issues in dispute and to assist the parties to reach an agreement.

 What are the benefits?